BranchMetrics/branch-deep-linking-public-api/README.md

 : Default is 'no'.
 Possible values are 'yes' or 'no'.
 If you specify 'yes', we'll try to open up the app immediately instead of sending the clicker to the app store.

 **type** _optional_
 : Default is 0.
 Possible values are 0 or 1.
 A type of 0 means that the link will pass parameters through install any time that it is clicked and followed by an app session.
-A type of 1 is a security measure, which prevents the link from passing parameters into the app after the first successful deep link
+A type of 1 is a security measure, which prevents the link from passing parameters into the app after the first successful deep link.

 ##### Tracking